jonathanlermitage/tikione-jacocoverage/README.md

-**:zzz: FYI, development is currently paused due to a lack of free-time :zzz:**
+**:zzz: FYI, development is currently paused due to a lack of free-time.
+Fell free to submit pull-requests or fork the project.  :zzz:**

 ## Java Code Coverage for NetBeans